Difference Between Swift Code And Routing Numbers

 What is Swift Code?

-The format of this code is ranged from 8 to 11 characters which contain alphabets and numbers.
+This code’s format ranges from 8 to 11 characters with alphabets and numbers.

-And they are categories into 4 categories that are the address, branch number, branch, and at last the country.
+And they are categorised into 4 categories: address, branch number, branch, and country.

-AAAABBCCDDD(example of swift code) here the AAAA determines the bank code BB determines the country code CC determines the location code and the last part DDD determines the branch code of the bank.
+AAAABBCCDDD(example of swift code) here the AAAA determines the bank code, BB determines the country code CC determines the location code and the last part, DDD determines the bank’s branch code.

 The main work of this code is to send and receive a secured message which floats between the bank and the financial instructions so that the payment is happened successfully and at the correct location.

-as the fund is not transferred physically here the work is all online. the swift code is used in many countries places sich as it contains more than 11000 instructions regarding finance and is available in 212 countries
+As the fund is not transferred physically here, the work is all online.
+The swift code is used in many countries places such as it contains more than 11000 instructions regarding finance and is available in 212 countries

 What is Routing Number?

-Routing and dialing codes are also known as the US routing number, and it is required by the bank in order for us to transfer the payment.
+Routing and dialling codes are also known as the US routing number, and it is required by the bank in order for us to transfer the payment.

-This number was introduced by the United States in 1910, and it is still used for the instructions for sending and receiving money.
+This number was introduced by the United States in 1910 and is still used for the instructions for sending and receiving money.

-The formate of this number contains 9 digits within itself and that code refers to the bank location we can also tell them as the ABA routing number or the other name is routing transit number(RTN).
+The format of this number contains 9 digits within itself, and that code refers to the bank location we can also tell them as the ABA routing number, or the other name is the routing transit number(RTN).

-The main work of routing numbers is to identify the financial instructions are in United Staten or not.
+The main work of routing numbers is to identify whether or not the financial instructions are in United Staten.

 Main Differences Between Swift Code and Routing Numbers

-2. Swift code is used for international transactions whereas routing is Used for the domestic transactions
+2. Swift code is used for international transactions, whereas routing is Used for domestic transactions.

-4. Swift code is present on the bank statement when we do the online banking whereas routing is present on the cheque, on our online banking website.
+4. Swift code is present on the bank statement when we do online banking, whereas routing is present on the cheque on our online banking website.

 5. Swift code writing format is AAAABBCCDDD whereas routing writing format is 123456789 (consists of nine numbers)